 Well hello again and welcome to my new look blog, isn’t it pretty!

-As you will notice, all my old posts are still here but there have been a few edits that you may notice if you look close enough.
+As you will see, all my old posts are still here but there have been a few edits that you may notice if you look close enough.

 It all started last year….. *dreamy music and clouds appear*

-The goal posts get moved far too often and seeing the money grabbing that goes on it is just disheartening.
-I was going to move to the rival plan after Christmas this year but being a target member I actually couldn’t as I didn’t have anything to lose but then it twigged “Why do I want to be on any plan, I don’t need to be!”.
-I’ve been a “target member” for nearly 2 years and I’ve battled to stay within the half a stone bracket, moving my target down then back up.
-I am fed up with being a slave to the scales!
-I know what I’m doing to maintain my weight now so why not just carry on that way.
+The goal posts get moved far too often.
+Seeing the money grabbing that goes on it is just disheartening.
+I was going to move to the rival plan after Christmas this year but being a target member I actually couldn’t as I didn’t have anything to lose.
+But then it twigged “Why do I want to be on any plan, I don’t need to be!”.
+I’ve been a “target member” for nearly 2 years and I’ve battled to stay within the half a stone bracket.
+I’ve spent ages moving my target down then back up and I’m fed up with being a slave to the scales!
+Maintaining my weight is clearly achievable now so why not just carry on that way.